FidFenix/frontend_pizza_innoscripta/README.md

 This project is part of the test to work remotely at Innoscripta (created by Fidel Mamani Maquera).<br/>

-The Project allows user ti register, make order fro pizzas, and pay for them using a fake credit card that is only allowed for testing delivered by Stripe.<br/>
+The Project allows users to register, make order for pizzas they can pick on the pictures, and pay for them using a fake credit card that is only allowed for testing which is delivered by Stripe Platform.<br/>

 ## Architecture of the Complete Appication